leandre0/VSC-extension-downloader/README.md

 # VSC extension downloader
-VSCode removed it's button to download manually any extension, so this code takes a custom link with the extension name and publisher name in param and downloads the file
+VSCode marketplace removed their manual extension download button, so this code takes a custom link with the extension name and publisher name in param and downloads the file